 Hello Professor Göbel,

-I have had migraines and tension headaches since I was 16, very severe and without prophylaxis 2-3 times a week.:-( The migraine can last up to 3 days if the acute medication does not work.
-I have been taking stangyl and valproic acid for 3 years.
-Because of the valporate, migraines are very rare and rather mild in comparison.
-I take acute superpep travel chewing gum and naproxen 750mg.
-Now I often have pain behind both or one (more one-sided) eye and the front of the forehead and this is difficult to treat.
-Do you think it's more like a tension headache or migraine and do you have any tips on what I could take acutely?
+I've had migraines and tension headaches since I was 16, very severe and occurring 2-3 times a week without prophylaxis.
+The migraines can last up to 3 days if the acute medication isn't effective.
+I've been taking Stangyl and valproic acid for 3 years.
+Thanks to the valproic acid, the migraines are very infrequent and relatively mild.
+For acute relief, I take Superpep travel gum and naproxen 750mg.
+Now I often have pain behind both eyes or one (more often on one side) and in the front of my forehead, which is difficult to treat.:-( Do you suspect this is more likely a tension headache or a migraine, and do you have any suggestions for what I could take for acute relief?
 Accompanying symptoms include nausea and sometimes dizziness.

 • Profile picture of Hartmut Göbel